-Particulate matter is emitted from both natural and anthropogenic (man made) sources.
-Nature provides particulate matter in a variety of forms such as spores, pollen, volcanic ash, salt, soil and meteoric dust.
-To this natural background, man adds engine exhaust, smoke, fly ash, iron oxide, cement and countless other materials.
-Usually these pollutants are produced by a variety of sources, such as traffic, industry, combustion and other man made activities.
+Particulate matter comes from both natural and anthropogenic sources.
+Nature provides particulate matter in a variety of forms including spores, pollen, volcanic ash, salt, soil and meteoric dust.
+To this natural background, humans add engine exhaust, smoke, fly ash, iron oxide, cement and countless other materials from automotive and industrial activities.

-Airborne particulate matter generally ranges from .005 to 250 microns in diameter.
-Particles of this size range may remain in the air anywhere from few seconds to several months.
+Airborne particulate matter generally ranges from 0.005 to 250 microns in diameter.
+Particles of this size may remain in the air anywhere from a few seconds to several months.
 Gravitational settling comprises the main mechanism by which particles are removed from the air.
-Rain also removes particles from the air, but its effectiveness decreases with particle size and is relatively ineffective on particles smaller than two to three microns.
+Rain also removes particles from the air, but its effectiveness decreases with particle size and is relatively ineffective on particles smaller than 2 or 3 microns.

-Fine particulate air pollution consists of solid particles or liquid droplets that are 10 microns or less in diameter $(PM{10}).$ A subset of this population is particles of 2.5 microns or less in diameter (PM{2.5}).
-Particles in this size range are of greatest concern because they can be inhaled past the nose and mouth and may penetrate deeply into the lungs where they can remain for years.
-The health effects of particulate matter vary with the size. concentration, and chemical composition of the particles.
+Fine particulate air pollution consists of solid particles or liquid droplets that are 10 microns or less in diameter (PM10).
+Part of this group includes particles of 2.5 microns or less in diameter (PM2.5).
+Particles in this size range are of great concern because they can be inhaled past the nose and mouth and may penetrate deeply into the lung tissue where they can remain for years.
+The health effects of particulate matter vary with the size, concentration, and chemical composition of the particles.
 In general, particulate matter may cause health problems in three ways:

 - 1. The particles may be inherently toxic because of their chemistry. - 2.
-The particles may mechanically damage the respiratory system.

-3. The particles may be carriers for absorbed toxic substances.
+The particles may mechanically damage the respiratory system. - 3.
+The particles may be carriers for absorbed toxic substances.

-Relationships have been shown between exposure to high concentrations particulate matter and increased hospital admissions respiratory infections, disease. bronchitis. asthma. emphysema, similar diseases.
-In addition, there mav be potential carcinogens present in particulate matter.
-Of particular concern are the condensed heavy organic compounds released from low temperature combustion processes (wood stoves, for example).
+Research has demonstrated a relationship between exposure to high concentrations of particulate matter and increased hospital admissions for respiratory infections, heart disease, bronchitis, asthma, emphysema and other conditions.
+In addition, there may be several potential carcinogens present in particulate matter.
+Of concern are the condensed heavy organic compounds released from low temperature combustion processes (such as wood stoves and burn barrels).